 8. The Millionaire Next Door

-In this book, you get 7 common traits that many millionaires across the world share.
+In this book, you get 7 common traits that many millionaires worldwide share.
 The authors, Thomas J. Stanley and William D. Danko spent years researching how the wealthy behave.
 They discovered that the people who are financially literate and wealthy have something unique.
-Compared with the rest, the differences are stack and the authors detail them in the book.
+Compared with the rest, the differences are stacked, and the authors detail them in the book.

 9. Your Money or Your Life

-9 steps are all it takes to transform your relationship with money and gain financial freedom according to author Vicki Robin.
-Here, the author delivers powerful lessons in regards to making money and getting wealthy.
+9 steps are all it takes to transform your relationship with money and gain financial freedom, according to author Vicki Robin.
+Here, the author delivers powerful lessons in regard to making money and getting wealthy.

 No one should remain in a miserable situation, like a job, just because they are earning a lot.
-Doing what makes you happy works wonders and the book guides you on how to live within your means.
+Doing what makes you happy works wonders, and the book guides you on living within your means.

 10. How to Retire Happy, Wild, and Free

-Today, many people are evaluating their finances and seeking knowledge on how to create wealth.
-The financial literacy books listed here offer invaluable wisdom that when applied can lead you in the right direction.
+Today, many people are evaluating their finances and seeking knowledge on creating wealth.
+The financial literacy books listed here offer invaluable wisdom that, when applied, can lead you in the right direction.
 Wealth creation is a journey, not a sprint.
 It takes time and patience.

-With your smartphone, you can access most of this books in PDF.
-But who does not like the smell of the papers and the joy of turning pages.
+With your smartphone, you can access most of these books in PDF.
+But who does not like the smell of the papers and the joy of turning pages?
 You can consider buying the financial literacy books in hard copy.